 There are few things I love more on the internet that seeing what helps peoples' digital lives tick.
 This is my attempt to share my little corner of the internet.

 Most people that know me say I have at least a few to many computers.
 Honestly, I can't argue with that.
 I've got a soft spot for Apple and rarely more than arms length away from a device connected to the Internet.

-All of my media gets served from a Synology NAS with 15TB worth of drives stuffed in it hooked up to way too much enterprise grade networking gear for a private residence and a Mac Mini Server on top of a home-built unRAID server for odds and ends like automatic downloads, time machine backups, and continuous integration and automated testing.
+All of my media gets served from a QNAP NAS with more than 30TB worth of drives stuffed in it hooked up to way too much enterprise grade networking gear for a private residence and a Mac Mini Server on top of a home-built unRAID server for odds and ends like automatic downloads, time machine backups, and continuous integration and automated testing.

 Good hardware is nothing without good software.
 I do my best to keep a fairly limited set of tools at my disposal and all have been heavily customized to my process at this point.

-All of my code, articles and even to-do lists are written in Sublime Text 3.
+All of my code, articles and even to-do lists are written in Atom.
 I browse the internet with Chrome.
 Version my code with Git and Github.
 Read my feeds with Reeder.
 Perform backups with SuperDuper.
 Chat through Adium.
 Manage photos with Lightroom.
 Move files with Transmit.
 See what people are talking about with Tweetbot.

 And my entire digital life is in the hands of Dropbox.